vaishnavikhandekar99/StaffLink/README.md

    the available endpoints, request parameters, and response formats. <br>
 •	API Testing with Postman: Used Postman to thoroughly test the API endpoints for correctness and reliability.<br>
 •	Response Structure and Response Entity: A custom response structure is used to return meaningful responses, including message and data, with appropriate status code.
-The Response Entity class is employed for flexible HTTP response management.<br>
+The Response Entity class is employed for flexible HTTP response management.<br><br>
-   Environment :- Spring Boot, MYSQL, POSTMAN, Swagger
+   Technologies and Tools :- Spring Boot, MYSQL, POSTMAN, Swagger